greghab/vantageProCodeRepo/README.md

 #### Page 1:

 - Wind sensor cable length
   - Cable Length, Anemometer: 40 feet (12 m) (included) 240 feet (73 m) (maximum recommended)
   - Note: Maximum displayable wind decreases as the length of cable increases.
 At 140’ (42 m) of cable, the maximum wind speed displayed is 135 mph (60 m/s); at 240’ (73 m), the maximum wind speed displayed is 100 mph (34 m/s).
     -  :squirrel: When calculating the max wind speed for our random input generator, we need to factor in the cable length as a field.

 - Rain Collector Type: Tipping spoon, 0.01" per tip for US versions, 0.2 mm for metric versions, 33.2 in^2 (214 cm ) collection area

+#### Page 2:
+- Temps:
+  - Console Operating Temperature: +32° to +140°F (0° to +60°C)
+  - Non-Operating (Storage) Temperature:  +14° to +158°F (-10° to +70°C)

+- Batteries:
+  - Current Draw: 0.9 mA average, 30 mA peak, (add 120 mA for display lamps, add 0.125 mA for each optional wireless transmitter received by the console) at 4 - 6 VDC

+#### Page 3:
+- Display modes.

+- Clock

+- Dewpoint (calculated)